 About this Artist

-He is much sought-after as a symphonic guest conductor worldwide: debuts in 2021 and 2022 include Berlin Philharmonic Orchestra and San Francisco Symphony, while highlights of past seasons include concerts with Symphonieorchester des Bayerischen Rundfunks, Münchner Philharmoniker, Gewandhausorchester Leipzig, Wiener Symphoniker, Orchestre National de France, Swedish Radio Symphony Orchestra, London Philharmonic Orchestra, Los Angeles Philharmonic, Boston and Chicago symphony orchestras, Washington’s National Symphony Orchestra, The Cleveland Orchestra and Orchestra dell’Accademia Nazionale di Santa Cecilia.
-Gimeno is also regularly reinvited to the Concertgebouworkest.
+He is much sought-after as a symphonic guest conductor worldwide.
+Debuts in 2022/23 include Staatskapelle Berlin and Orchestre Philharmonique de Radio France, and he will return to Münchner Philharmoniker.
+Highlights of past seasons include Berliner Philharmoniker, Symphonieorchester des Bayerischen Rundfunks, Gewandhausorchester Leipzig, Wiener Symphoniker, Orchestre National de France, Swedish Radio Symphony, London Philharmonic Orchestra, Los Angeles Philharmonic, San Francisco Symphony, Boston Symphony Orchestra, Chicago Symphony Orchestra, National Symphony Orchestra, the Cleveland Orchestra, and Orchestra dell’Accademia Nazionale di Santa Cecilia.
+Gimeno is also regularly reinvited to the Royal Concertgebouworkest.
 At home and abroad touring projects have included concerts as far afield as Japan and Taiwan.